History of Sussex: Jurisdiction

 The system of hundreds had been introduced during the time of the Saxons.
 In the 7th century Sussex has been estimated to have contained 7,000 families or hides.
 The creation of the rapes by the Normans introduced boundaries that divided some of the hundreds (and also some of the manors) causing a certain amount of fragmentation.
 The Arundel Rape covered nearly all of what is now West Sussex until about 1250 when it was split into two rapes, the Arundel Rape and the Chichester Rape.
 Ultimately Sussex was divided into six rapes; Chichester, Arundel, Bramber, Lewes, Pevensey and Hastings.

-At the time of the Domesday Survey, Sussex contained fifty nine hundreds.
+At the time of the Domesday Survey, Sussex contained fifty nine hundreds.Brandon.
+The South Saxons.
+Appendix A. The Domesday Hundreds of Sussex. pp. 209–220. - notes and statistics given for the individual Sussex hundreds of Domesday Book.
 This eventually increased to sixty-three hundreds and remained unchanged till the 19th century, with thirty eight retaining their original names.
 The reason why the remainder had their names changed was probably due to the meeting-place of the hundred court being altered.
 These courts were in private hands in Sussex, held by either the Church or the great barons and local lords.

 Independent from the hundreds were the boroughs.

 The county court had been held at Lewes and Shoreham until 1086, when it was moved to Chichester.
-A petition to parliament of 1336 from the 'community of Sussex' asked to have a place assigned for the holding of the county court.
-After several changes the act of 1504, during the reign of Henry VII, arranged for it to be held alternately at Lewes and Chichester.
+A petition to Parliament of 1336 from the 'community of Sussex' asked to have a place assigned for the holding of the county court.
+After several changes the Sussex Sheriff's County Court Act 1503 (19 Hen.
+7. c.
+24), during the reign of Henry VII, arranged for it to be held alternately at Lewes and Chichester.

 In 1107–1109 there was construction of a county gaol, in Chichester Castle.
 The castle was demolished in around 1217 and another gaol built on the same site.
 That gaol is known to have been used until 1269, when the site of the prison was given to the Greyfriars to build a priory.
 In 1242 the counties of Surrey and Sussex were formerly united, and a sharing of prison accommodation resulted almost immediately.
 Sussex men were imprisoned in Guildford gaol.
 There were requests for the provision of a county gaol in both Chichester and Lewes at various times to no avail.
 However the national gaol system became overloaded during the Peasants' Revolt of 1381, and the earl of Arundel was obliged to imprison people in his castles at Arundel and Lewes.
 Thus Sussex managed to get a county gaol again at Lewes in 1487 and there it remained until it was moved to Horsham in 1541 for a period.